 Many North Americans and Europeans have crossed the Atlantic for a visit or two during the tourist season, but few are aware of the very dramatic difference in climate between the two continents.

 North American architects tend to be very impressed with the sustainable design trends in Europe.
 They sometimes assume that if European buildings use less energy than North American buildings, it’s because the Europeans are smarter and greener.
 If you’ve lived in both North America and Europe, it’s very clear that climate has as much – possibly more – to do with lower energy costs in Europe than any design-related consideration.
 Particularly in Canada, buildings are carefully designed to mitigate extreme swings in temperature and humidity.
+If you’re thinking of starting up a construction company, check out websites such as tradesmansaver.co.uk cover for sole trader insurance.

 Extreme Temperature Swings